mondejar/ecg-prediction-module/README.md

 # Requirements:

-*NOTE: these requirements are only informative since the files required for these libraries have been already included in the proyect*
+*NOTE: these requirements are only informative since the files required for these libraries have been already included in the project*

 ## LibSVM
 To use the trained SVM models and predict the result for new incoming data